szilard/benchm-ml/README.md

-Here are the results of a few fully connected network architectures [trained](4-DL/1-h2o.R) with various optimization schemes (adaptive, rate annealing, momentum etc.) an various regularizers (dropout, L1, L2) using H2O with early stopping on the 10M dataset:
+Here are the results of a few fully connected network architectures [trained](4-DL/1-h2o.R) with various optimization schemes (adaptive, rate annealing, momentum etc.) and various regularizers (dropout, L1, L2) using H2O with early stopping on the 10M dataset:

 Params                                                               |  AUC  |  Time (s) | Epochs